You can now use our online service for Tenants, myHome East Suffolk, to view the balance of your rent account and the history of payments and charges.

 You should allow at least 15 working days for the direct debit to become effective.
 Direct debit is a safe and secure way to pay.
 Don't forget to pay your rent in the period between submitting your direct debit form and the date that your first direct debit is due.

-If you ignore letters sent or contact made from our officers, or bury your head in the sand, you could end up loosing your home.
-If you do not pay your rent, you cannot keep your home.
+If you ignore letters sent or contact made from our officers and do not pay your rent, you could end up losing your home.

 The important thing is to get advice before rent arrears become too large.

-If you do not deal with the debt it is probable that your Rent Officer will take action through the court.
+If you do not take positive action to try and resolve the debt it is probable that your Rent Officer will take action through the court.
 Last year we evicted 15 tenants for rent arrears, so it is important to understand that it is a sanction that the council will use.

 Free, independent advice can be sought from the following organisations:

-We have a dedicated Rent Officer, ready to help, if you live in one of our properties.
-It is important that they are kept informed.
+We have a dedicated Income Officer, ready to help, if you live in one of our properties.
+It is important if you are struggling to pay your rent that you contact them.
+Use our Housing Officer directory to find the Housing or Rent Officer for your road.